 To my surprise, Governor Quie answered my call and suggested we meet the next day.
 He told me to just pick a spot and he’d show up.
 I chose one of my favorite coffee shops, a bookish place with lattes and scones.
 Our talk that day was remarkable.

 Here was a tireless Republican statesman meeting with me, a fledgling civic leader—a Democrat, no less.
 We met several times since then.
 Often at one of a chain of circa 70s restaurants he likes that has cheap coffee and good pie.

 I recently saw the Governor again at a talk featuring three leading Republicans and three leading Democrats.
 Quie didn’t speak but when the moderator pointed him out in the audience, he was given a heartfelt—and fully bipartisan—ovation.

 It brought to mind how Quie persistently pushed me—as I imagine he has others—to engage equally people representative of different views in my work.
 Governor Quie’s challenge resulted in many stimulating dialogues.
-Including another remarkable restaurant meeting late in 2010.
+Including another remarkable restaurant meeting.

-This time Minnesota Secretary of State Mark Ritchie and I shared lunch with a local executive building his GOP senate campaign.
-Our provocative discussion centered on the power of productive relationships we can develop by setting aside respective party stereotypes.
+This time Minnesota Secretary of State Mark Ritchie and I shared lunch with a local executive from my community who was building his GOP senate campaign.
+The provocative discussion we shared centered on the power of productive relationships we can develop by setting aside respective party stereotypes.

 All of this came home for me when I viewed this video.
 In it, Elizabeth Lesser makes a case for how two opposite ideologies can be harnessed to elevate both.